Personal notes used as a general recap before the Associate Cloud Engineer exam

 - DDoS protection, hybrid and multicloud support, IP-based and geo-based access, Adaptive protection (custom ML model trained)

-🎒 Storage
+🎒 Storage Link to heading

-Storage Types
+Storage Types Link to heading

 Source from Google cloud